nice-digital/interview-tests/Backend/StemmingFrequency.md

 Your solution will be assessed before the interview but will also form part of the interview process.
 You'll be asked questions about your solution and the decisions you've made.

+- provide your solution in **C#**
+- we assess a number of things including the design aspect of your solution and your object oriented programming skills
+- we expect you to submit what you believe is “production-quality” code that you would be able to run, maintain and evolve
+- you don’t need to “gold plate” your solution, but we are looking for something more than a bare-bones algorithm - we suggest spending a few hours.

 Submit your solutions via email as a zip file (please add '.test' to the extension of the file so that it can get past email server filters, for example: *stemming.zip.test*).

 ## The test